Semi-Synchronous Federated Learning for Energy-Efficient Training and Accelerated Convergence in Cross-Silo Settings: Related Work

 \section{Related Work}

 Federated Learning was introduced by McMahan et al. (\citeyear{mcmahan2017communication}) for user data in mobile phones.
 Their original algorithm, \textit{Federated Average}, follows a synchronous communication protocol where each learner (phone) trains a neural network for a fixed number of epochs on its local dataset.
-Once all learners (or a subset) finish their assigned training, the system computes a community model that is a weighted average of each of the learners' local models, with the weight of each learner in the federation being the number of its local training examples.
+Once all learners (or a subset) finish their locally assigned training, the system (i.e., federation controller) computes a community model that is a weighted average of each of the learners' local models, with the weight of each learner in the federation being equal to the number of its local training examples.
 The new community model is then distributed to all learners and the process repeats.
-This approach, which we call \textit{SyncFedAvg}, has catalyzed much of the recent work~\cite{smith2017federated,bonawitz2019towards,li2018federated}.
+This approach, which we call \textit{SyncFedAvg}, has catalyzed much of the recent work~\cite{smith2017federated,bonawitz2019towards,li2020federatedopt}.

-\textbf{SGD Optimization.} The synchronous, semi-synchronous and asynchronous FL settings that we investigate are closely related to stochastic optimization in distributed and parallel systems \cite{bertsekas1983distributed,bertsekas1989parallel}, as well as in synchronous distributed stochastic gradient descent (SGD) optimization \cite{chen2016revisiting}.
-The problem of delayed (i.e., stale) gradient updates due to asynchronicity is well known \cite{lian2015asynchronous,recht2011hogwild,agarwal2011distributed}, with \cite{lian2015asynchronous} providing theoretical support for nonconvex optimization functions under the IID assumption.
-We study FL in more general, Non-IID settings.
+\paragraph{SGD Optimization.} The FL settings that we investigate in this work are related to stochastic optimization in distributed and parallel systems~\cite{bertsekas1983distributed,bertsekas1989parallel}, as well as in synchronous distributed stochastic gradient descent (SGD) optimization~\cite{chen2016revisiting}.
+The problem of delayed (i.e., stale) gradient updates due to asynchronicity is well known~\cite{lian2015asynchronous,recht2011hogwild,agarwal2011distributed}, with~\cite{lian2015asynchronous} providing theoretical support for nonconvex optimization functions under the IID assumption.
+In our work, we study FL in more general, Non-IID settings.